 In our childhood, we may have struggled with catching balls.
-However, through practice, our brains eventually learned how to do so.
-In this process, the brain effectively learns the mapping function from inputs to outputs.
+However, through practice, our brains eventually learn how to do so.
+During this process, the brain effectively learns the mapping function from inputs to outputs.
 In other words, the process of learning a mapping function through repeated experiences is referred to as intelligence in living beings.
-Now the critical question is: What if some non-living things started doing the same?
+Now the critical question is: What if some non-living things start doing the same?
 Can we develop the same capability for our computers?
 That's where the concept of "Machine Learning" comes into play.

 We can write a computer program that uses a function-based approach to catch a ball.
-The program will take ball location as input and output the position where robot should be placed to catch it.
+The program will take the ball's location as input and output the position where the robot should be placed to catch it.
 This is the idea of traditional programming.

 if ball position is X1: place robot at Y1 elif ball position is X2: place robot at Y2 elif ball position is X3: place robot at Y3 So on....

-Suppose we have recorded data for ball positions and corresponding robot positions, (X1, Y1), (X2, Y2), (X3, Y3), ..., (Xn, Yn), where X is the ball position and Y is the robot position to catch the ball.
+Suppose we have recorded data for ball positions and corresponding robot positions, (X1, Y1), (X2, Y2), (X3, Y3), …, (Xn, Yn), where X is the ball position, and Y is the robot position to catch the ball.
 Now we ask our robot to predict its possible position for the recorded ball positions one after the other.
-For example, if we asked the robot to predict its position when the ball is at X1, the robot initially made incorrect guesses and the difference between its guess (Y1') and the actual position (Y1) was significant.
+For example, if we asked the robot to predict its position when the ball is at X1, the robot initially stated incorrect positions, and the difference between its guessed positions (Y1') and the actual position (Y1) was significant.

 Now our robot learned from its mistakes and continually corrected its predictions for each recorded ball position (X1, X2, …, Xn).
-Through this process, it eventually achieved intelligence level and started predicting correct or nearly correct position (Y1', Y2', …, Yn').
-This type of computer intelligence obtained from learning through various recorded experiences is known as Machine Learning.
+Through this process, it eventually achieved an intelligence level and started predicting correct or nearly correct positions (Y1', Y2', …, Yn').
+This type of computer intelligence obtained from learning through various recorded past experiences is known as Machine Learning.

 From another perspective, we provide our computer historical experiences in the form of ball position as input data and corresponding robot position as output data.
 The computer then learns how to convert the input data into the output data.
-In this process, it discovers the program that we had to explicitly write in traditional programming.
+In this process, it discovers the program that we had to write in traditional programming explicitly.
 Isn't that fascinating?

 Once the computer has learned this program, it can perform similar functionality as traditional programming for any new ball position, even if we don't know the corresponding robot position.
-It takes the new ball position as input data and uses the learned program to calculate the corresponding robot position.
+It takes the new ball position as input data and calculates the corresponding robot position using the learned program.
 This is what Machine Learning is all about.

-Traditional programming is about writing code to explicitly defines how the computer should perform a task.
-The programmer must specify the rules for the computer to follow, and computer will execute those rules regardless of any changes in the data.
-This approach works good for simple and well-defined tasks.
+Traditional programming is about writing code to define how the computer should perform a task explicitly.
+The programmer must specify the rules for the computer to follow, and the computer will execute those rules regardless of any changes in the data.
+This approach works well for simple and well-defined tasks.